jtkiley/carma_python/readme.markdown

 ## About Jason

 Jason T. Kiley is an Assistant Professor at Clemson University.
-His research examines the interplay of audience perceptions of firms, impression management, and their associations with outcomes, including recent publications in the Academy of Management Journal and Strategic Management Journal.
+His research examines the interplay of audience perceptions of firms, impression management, and their associations with outcomes, including recent publications in Journal of Management, Academy of Management Journal, and Strategic Management Journal.
 As part of his work, he works to advance the use of software to increase the range, efficiency, and rigor of conducting empirical research.
-He is a co-organizer of the annual AOM Content Analysis PDW, and his published and in-progress work often uses state-of-the-art content analysis techniques, including recent work with semantic text analysis and machine learning.
+He is a co-organizer of the annual AOM Content Analysis PDW, and his published and in-progress work often uses state-of-the-art content analysis techniques, including recent work with large language models.